CS601-F15/lectures/Notes/labguidelines.md

 - The `FAIL` status signifies you did not pass the code review, and must resubmit.
 The resubmission process is outlined below.

-  **:persevere: Do not fret!** This is expected to happen at least once per project.
+  **:persevere: Do not fret!** This is expected to happen at least once per assignment.
 If you can pass the first code review, then you may not be in the right class!

 :hourglass: Each code review is 20 minutes.
-If we do not have a chance to review your entire project within this time frame, it is likely you will need another code review.
+If we do not have a chance to review your entire assignment within this time frame, it is likely you will need another code review.
 As such, make sure you address any easy fixes such as proper formatting and commenting **prior** to the code review to avoid wasting time.

 :warning: Remember to [pull any changes](https://help.github.com/articles/fetching-a-remote#pull) made during code review to your local repository!
 Otherwise, you will end up with [merge conflicts](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line) that may be difficult to resolve.

 #### Resubmission Process ####

-Everyone is expected to resubmit each project 1 to 3 times after their first code review, depending on the project.
-To resubmit your project:
+Everyone is expected to resubmit each assignment 1 to 3 times after their first code review, depending on the assignment.
+To resubmit your assignment:

 1. Make sure you have addressed *all* of the issues opened by the instructor during the last code review.
 (You may close issues as you address them.)

-2. Make sure you have updated your project repository on GitHub.
+2. Make sure you have updated your repository on GitHub.

 3. Make sure you are still passing all tests.

 4. Sign up for another code review appointment using the process outlined above.

-:memo: For the most part, project resubmissions will not negatively impact your project grade.
-However, if you ignore an open issue or sign up for code review before you are passing the necessary tests, your final project score will be docked 5 points for each offense.
+:memo: For the most part, resubmissions will not negatively impact your grade.
+However, if you ignore an open issue or sign up for code review before you are passing the necessary tests, your final score will be docked 5 points for each offense.